paulkernfeld/bitcoin-nanopayment/doc/developers.md

 Tests
 -----
-To run the tests, you'll need to create the file `config/bitcoind.json` like the following, to configure the connection to the bitcoind/Bitcoin-Qt
+The library tests can be run by executing `lib/test-payment-lib.js`.
+To run the tests, you'll need to create the file `config/bitcoind.json` like the following, to configure the connection to the bitcoind/Bitcoin-Qt.

     {
       "host": "localhost",